UCSF-CBI/heatmap4/README.md

 This package takes the original heatmap function and reduces the argument complexity.
 A heat map is a false color image (basically image(t(x))) with a dendrogram added to the left side and to the top.
 Typically, reordering of the rows and columns according to some set of values (row or column means) within the restrictions imposed by the dendrogram is carried out.
 # installing the heatmap4 package
-This section covers installing the heatmap4 package from the UCSF-CBI repository that was shown in the examples above.
-The heatmap4 package takes the original heatmap function and reduces the complexity of its argument.
+This section covers installing the heatmap4 package from this UCSF-CBI repository.
 Installing this package will give you access to examples and help files for running the function “generate_heatmap” that you can use in R.

-Please ensure that you have an access token to this heatmap4 repository so you can install the package.
+Please ensure that you have an access token to this heatmap4 repository before attempting to install the package (contact a owner/contributor to send you a personal access token).

-## install devtools package [this can be done from CRAN]
+## install devtools package (this can be done from CRAN)
 ```{r}
 install.packages("devtools")
 ```